KissLog-net/KissLog.Documentation/source/getting-started/index.rst

         }
     }

-We use **try-catch-finally** to make sure that we capture any unhandled exceptions (line 13), and we notify the listeners when the method ends (line 19).
+We use **try-catch-finally** to make sure that we capture any unhandled exceptions (line 13), and we notify the listeners (line 19).

 Register the listeners
 -------------------------

-Listeners implements the ``ILogListener`` interface, and they are responsible with saving the logs.
+Listeners are responsible with saving the logs.

 Listeners are registered at application startup using the ``KissLogConfiguration.Listeners`` container.